 If the parties are unable to agree as to the distribution of their marital property, the court will divide the marital property in such proportions as the court deems just after considering all relevant factors including:

 - The contribution of each spouse to the acquisition of the marital property, including the contribution of a spouse as homemaker;

-- The value of the property given to each spouse in the property award
+- The value of the property set apart to each spouse;

-> - The economic circumstances of each spouse at the time the division of property is to become effective, including the desirability of awarding the family home or the right to live therein for reasonable periods to the spouse with whom any children reside the majority of the time
+- The economic circumstances of each spouse at the time the division of property is to become effective, including the desirability of awarding the family home or the right to live therein for reasonable periods to the spouse with whom any children reside the majority of the time; and

 - Any increases or decreases in the value of the separate property of the spouse during the marriage or the depletion of the separate property for marital purposes.